quentinhaenn/jdd/README.md

 - [ ] Show examples
 - [ ] Make it available on PyPi

+You also can follow the project's progression on [issue tracker page](https://github.com/quentinhaenn/jdd/issues).
 ## Contributing

 There are many ways to contribute to this.
-See `CONTRIBUTING.md` file for mare informations.
+See `CONTRIBUTING.md` file for more informations.
 ## Authors

 - [Haenn Quentin](https://github.com/quentinhaenn) mail : quentin.haenn@ensma.fr